garrandall/popular-music-data/tracks/sick-of-being-lonely-field-mob.md

 I wanna know how it feels to be loved, be loved

 Any other night, you'd be at home waitin' on me, yeah (What's goin' on?)
-Any other night, you'd be actin' like a bugaboo, ooh (What's goin' on?)
+Any other night, you'd be actin' like a bugaboo, oh (What's goin' on?)
 Any other night, you'd be callin' me, stallin' me, ha (What's goin' on?)
-Any other night, I can guarantee a page from you, ooh (What's goin' on?)
+Any other night, I can guarantee a page from you, oh (What's goin' on?)

-Hmmm, but tonight seem different
+Hm, but tonight seem different
 Man, it's about this fishy (I'm so confused)
 Cuz I ain't even did shhhh
 My wife ain't hit me on my pager or cell